palasthotel/digitale-pracht/readme.txt

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Search for 'digitale Pracht'
 3. Click the 'Activate' button to use your new theme right away.
 5. Navigate to Appearance -> Customize in your admin panel and e.g. customize your main color.

-There you can also activate Open Graph or Twitter Cards support.
+Hint on menus: You cannot use menus with multiple depth inside the footer.

 == Copyright ==
 digitale Pracht WordPress Theme, Copyright 2016 Palasthotel GfdPmbH Berlin